sorbet/sorbet.run/docs/talks/QCon2024/script.md

 Building Sorbet made the codebase easier to understand, because it could power an IDE that let people navigate through the codebase more precisely than before.

-Where before people spent all their time waiting for tests, now they had a tool that that could run locally in just a few seconds and showed them a list of problems before having to push to CI.
+Where before people spent all their time waiting for tests, now they had this type checker that that could run locally in just a few seconds and showed them a list of problems before having to push to CI.

-Simply having type checking eliminated whole class of errors from production, like "you typo'd the name of a class" is a runtime exception that just doesn't happen at Stripe anymore.
+And then simply having a type checker eliminated whole class of errors from production.
+Having a typo in the name of a constant is a runtime exception that just doesn't happen at Stripe anymore.
 Other kinds of errors aren't quite gone but are incredibly rare, like "you typo'd a method name," and these get more rare as people write more type annotations.

 These type annotations then became a sort of machine-checked documentation, meaning that the type annotations are incredibly trustworthy.
 Especially so, because the annotations are also checked at runtime in addition to statically.
 So if you open up a file and see a type signature on a method, there is every reason to believe it, unlike any nearby comments.